-Layout is an important aspect to consider when choosing the right university for your law degree.
+Layout is an important aspect to consider when choosing the right law university.
 Campus universities have their buildings, lecture halls, faculties, libraries and student accommodation all in one area.
 This can encourage a real student community atmosphere.

 Universities that do not have a strict campus layout tend to be more spread out over a town or a city.